 Specialists in other areas may include school administrators, speech and language therapists, occupational or physical therapists, the school nurse and physicians who may provide evaluations or services as appropriate.

-Parents who are interested in seeking more information about Child Study Team Services should call Mr. Richard Celebre, Supervisor of Special Services at 973-226-7644, Ext.
+Parents who are interested in seeking more information about Child Study Team Services should call Mr. Richard Celebre, Director of Special Services at 973-226-7644, Ext.
 318.

 Referral to the Child Study Team